deno-library/logger/README.md

 ```

-The following will throw an error
+The following conditions will throw an error
 ```ts
 // maxBackupCount
 // get error => maxBackupCount must work with maxBytes